 The CSLS benefits from having seminar rooms in the Manor Road Building available for academic events.

 The CSLS’ research community is vibrant and strong; Fellows and Research Officers hold ad hoc workshops, regular book colloquia and a prominent Annual Socio-Legal Lecture series, as well as events organised as part of the Regulation Discussion Group.
-In addition to participating actively in these academic events, CSLS students have initiated and successfully run their own socio-legal discussion group, regulation discussion group and public law discussion group.
+In addition to participating actively in these academic events, our students have initiated and successfully run their own Socio-Legal Discussion Group and Public Law discussion group.
 Events bring staff and students together to exchange ideas, to meet visiting speakers and to engage in discussion of a variety of socio-legal issues.
-You will have multiple opportunities to gain experience of presenting and discussing your work in progress.
+You will receive multiple opportunities to gain experience of presenting and discussing your work in progress.

 The CSLS' student community is also fostered by a new student-led Oxford Centre for Socio-Legal Studies Review.
 This is an online journal which provides an opportunity for the publication of short opinion pieces and longer academic papers on topical socio-legal issues by students at the CSLS and by members of the international socio-legal community more widely.